Summer tips for parents apart and co-parents

 Ensure that both of you have information to feel comfortable about the holiday your children are going on.
 After all, you both have parental responsibility irrespective of who they live with most of the time.
 So, expect to tell the other parent travel and accommodation details and who else is going to be on the holiday.
 If you’re going to be doing risky activities (things your travel insurance company charges extra or lists) discuss these before you go.
 Be aware some countries require the other parent’s written consent as well as a passport to enter if you are traveling alone with children so check with your travel agent or the passport office what is required.

-Try not to get caught up in ‘holiday top trumps’.
-You don’t need to spend a fortune to create a great summer time treat.
-If your ‘away-with-the-kids’ time is a staycation, then be creative – 20 minutes googling summer activities with kids will produce a great bucket list!
-Here’s a start: Bucket List And if all else fails get your kids to earn a Blue Peter badges and you can visit all these attractions for free.
+You don’t need to spend a fortune to create a memorable holiday for your kids.
+If your ‘away-with-the-kids’ time is a staycation, then be creative; 20 minutes googling summer activities with kids will produce a great bucket list!
+Here’s a starter Bucket List.

 Ages and stages of your kids

-Its normal to want to spend time away with the kids and once kids reach school age this usually isn’t an issue.
-It can be harder for younger children to spend long periods of time away from a main carer (if there is one) and so frequent shorter breaks may be more appropriate.
+Its normal to want to spend time away with the kids and once kids reach school age, this usually isn’t an issue.
+It can be harder for younger children to spend long periods of time away from a main carer (if there is one).
+And so, frequent shorter breaks may be more appropriate.
 For very young or nursed infants, days out might be more appropriate.
-Older kids will probably need and want to be consulted about holiday arrangements so it’s best to get their views and work those into the arrangements you make together as parents.
+Older kids will probably need and want to be consulted about holiday arrangements, so it’s best to get their views and work those into the arrangements you make together as parents.
 Remember to agree things with your ex-partner before confirming arrangements with your kids.

 Holiday childcare for separated parents

-Many parents have agreements in place to split the holiday care of their kids.
-If your kids are at school this means covering a minimum of 6-7 weeks each over the year.
-Many working parents therefore have to make alternative arrangements like unpaid leave, grandparents or summer-camps.
-There are lots of different approaches depending on the strength and quality of your co-parenting relationship.
-Ultimately, if you have agreed to half the holiday-care you are responsible for organising and paying for it irrespective of where the children usually live.
-However, if one of you has a better network, more willing parents, or better kids-camps then think about what the kids would want and don’t become over-focused on dividing things exactly.
+Ultimately, if you have agreed to halve the holiday-care, you are responsible for organising and paying for it irrespective of where the children usually live.
+However, if one of you has a better network, more willing parents, or better kids-camps then think about what the kids would want and don’t become overly focused on dividing things exactly.
 Try to remain flexible because that way your kids get the best deal.
-Most importantly of all, agree in advance who is responsible for investigating/signing up for the camps and how you are splitting the costs.
+Most importantly, agree in advance who is responsible for investigating/signing up for the camps and how you are splitting the costs.

 If your kids are older, agree a common set of ground rules to govern activities and how much time children of different ages can spend home-alone.
-There are no hard and fast rules or laws about this but the NSPCC has guidance here.
+There are no hard and fast rules or laws about this, but the NSPCC has guidance here.

 The summer holidays are a great chance to ditch the routine and kick back for a bit.
 Most kids these days need the downtime the summer offers and appreciate the change of routine.
 Whatever your co-parenting relationship, we know organising holiday time can be especially tough.
 The amicable coparenting app can help take the sting out of summer negotiations with its pre-formatted suggestions and text communication.